 “I am no famous ‘star’ or celebrity but rather a person who is committed to using her voice to help others find and use theirs—and to keep children safe.”

 Those words were part of Cynthia Bland’s email to me when she nominated herself as a Kickass Canadian.
-As I told Cynthia, I don’t normally take self-nominations; this website is devoted to people who inspire others.
+As I told her, I don’t normally take self-nominations; this website is devoted to people who inspire others.
 But in this case, it was more than appropriate that she nominated herself—it was important and empowered.
-So I made an exception.
+So, I made an exception.

 Because Cynthia is exceptional.
 She’s a successful sales, marketing and education consultant.
 She’s a mother of four.
 She overcame a cocaine addiction while raising her two eldest children on her own and holding down a steady job.
 She’s done all that and more, without even a high school diploma, working her way up through sheer grit and determination.

 Cynthia is also founder and president of Voice Found, a non-profit organization committed to preventing child sexual abuse and supporting the healing of adult survivors.
 She started Voice Found because she understands firsthand the devastating effects of child sexual abuse; she was continually assaulted by an adult male neighbour when she was between the ages of five and seven, then by a gang of teen boys when she was 12, and again by a 21-year-old when she was 16.
 She kept all of that a secret until she was 47.